How to get started with schema markup and structured data

 Visit schema.org for some very helpful JSON code examples.

 Lastly, add the JSON to your page through either through your theme or directly to your page’s html.
-We won't elaborate on this more advanced method here but plan to write a tutorial shortly.

 4. Test schema/structured data for proper implementation